-There is one funding round in 2023:
+There is one funding round in 2025:

-- Applications will open on Monday 3 April

-- Applications will close on Friday 26 May

-- We will aim to share decisions with applicants at the beginning of August.
+- Applications will open on Tuesday 1 July. - Applications will close on Tuesday 12 August. - We will aim to share decisions with applicants by the middle of November.

 We plan to deliver funding webinars and surgery sessions to support the application process.
 If you have access requirements that prevent you from attending a webinar, we would be pleased to book in a separate one-to-one telephone call or respond to written questions.